-Chris Hemsworth's Beloved Dog Sunny Goes Missing
+Chris Hemsworth and Elsa Pataky's Beloved Dog Sunny Has Been Found After Running Off

 Chris Hemsworth and Elsa Pataky's dog Sunny has gone missing.

 Tracey Sparkes, a reported friend of the couple, shared the news via Facebook earlier this week.
 "Sunny is still missing, now approaching her third night lost," she wrote via the Byron Bay Community Board.
 "Please keep a look out for her."

 Sparkes claimed the dog was last seen "around [the] Talofa area," which is a small New South Wales rural location in Australia.
 "She ran off after getting a zap from electric fencing," she added.
 "She is a large cream Groodle, very friendly."

 She also asked the Facebook followers to call a certain number if they find the four-legged friend.

-Note: UPDATE: Homeward bound: Chris Hemsworth and Elsa Pataky's dog Sunny has returned just days after he went missing in Australia.